 The SLA developed by ENTECH, Inc. is an array that uses refractive concentrator technology to collect and convert solar energy into useful electricity.
 This concentrator uses a stretched Fresnel lens (8.5 cm aperture width) that refracts the incident light onto high-performance multi-junction photovoltaic cells (1.0 cm active width) as can be seen in figure 5.
 The first refractive concentrator array was developed and flown on the PASP-Plus mission in 1994-95 proving quite successful.
-PASP-Plus included a number of small advanced solar array technologies, and the mini-dome lens concentrator provided the highest performance and lowest degradation of all the array technologies.2 In the late 1990's, a new line-focus Fresnel lens concentrator was developed that was easier to manufacture and was more cost-effective than the mini-dome lens Between 1998-2001 concentrator. the SCARLET® (Solar Concentrator Array using Refractive Linear Element Technology) solar array was flown on the Deep Space 1 NASA mission and performed reliably over the 38month duration of the mission.3 The Stretched Lens Array (SLA) is an evolved version of SCARLET, retaining the essential powergenerating elements and flight heritage of earlier models.
-SLA's unique, lightweight, and efficient design leads to outstanding performance ratings (>80 kW/m3 stowed power, >300 W/m2 areal power, and >300 W/kg specific power) and cost-effectiveness (50-75% savings in \$/W compared to conventional solar arrays).
-Details of SLA's construction fulfill the critical requirements needed to withstand the spacecraft charging of GEO orbits.
-In the SLA, the entire cell and cell edges are fully encapsulated by a cover glass that overhangs the cell perimeter and the silicone adhesive covers the cell edges providing a sealed environment.
-SLA's small cell size, which is 85% smaller than planar high-efficiency arrays, allows the cell circuit to be super-insulated and super-shielded without a significant mass penalty.
+It included a number of small advanced arrays with a mini-dome lens concentrator.
+In the late 1990's, a new line-focus Fresnel lens concentrator was developed that was easier to manufacture and was more cost-effective than the mini-dome lens concentrator.
+Between 1998-

+2001 the SCARLET® (Solar Concentrator Array using Refractive Linear Element Technology) solar array was flown on the Deep Space 1 NASA mission and performed reliably over the lifetime of the mission.
+The Stretched Lens Array (SLA) is an evolved version of SCARLET, retaining the essential power-generating elements and flight heritage of earlier models.
+SLA's unique, lightweight, and efficient design leads to outstanding performance ratings (>80 kW/m stowed power, >300 W/m areal power, and >300